degiorgioo/PythonBeginning/README.md

 # PythonBeginning

 For exercise purpose only!
-Learing Python
+Learning Python